TiffanyChan614/odin-project-to-do-list/README.md

 - You can mark a todo item as completed.
 - You can toggle between showing completed todo items or hiding them.
 - You can view all todo items or todo items by project.
-- You can minimize the sidebar
+- You can minimize the sidebar.
 - You can search for todo items by title.
 - Todo items are saved in localStorage.